 The Constitution

 Preamble: The constitution of the Muscle Shoals Band Boosters Club is a documentation of the organizational structure and functional obligations of the officers and members.
-The purpose if this club is to assist the band director in promoting, developing, and financing, where necessary, a band of high quality for the cultural benefit of the participating students of the Muscle Shoals High School.
+The purpose of this club is to assist the band director in promoting, developing, and financing, where necessary, a band of high quality for the cultural benefit of the participating students of the Muscle Shoals High School.

 Hereafter, ‘The Instrumental Music Department’ is defined as all marching band members, flag corps members, drill teams, majorettes, and the concert band members.